 With that said, if you find that the main movement and accessory movement is leaving you drained and fatigued, just treat the isolation sets as active recovery and use light weight.

 You should ideally be rotating between chest, shoulder, and back movements.
-This will ensure the third fundamental principal described in the intro to this article is covered.
+This will ensure the third fundamental principal described in the intro to this article is covered and you’ll be on your way to a two plate bench as most gym enthusiast wonder how many people can bench 225 pounds, and you’ll proudly be able to say you’re one of them.

 Frequently Asked Questions